-Eurojust supports judicial coordination and cooperation between national authorities to combat terrorism and serious organised crime affecting more than one EU country.
+The European Union Agency for Criminal Justice Cooperation (Eurojust) supports judicial coordination and cooperation between national authorities in combatting terrorism and serious organised crime affecting more than one EU country..

 It helps EU countries combat terrorism and serious organised crime involving more than one EU country by:

 It also hosts the Secretariats of the European Judicial Network, the Joint Investigation Teams Network and the Network for investigation and prosecution of genocide, crimes against humanity and war crimes (Genocide Network).